 From John F. Bauer, "Assessing Student Work from Chat Rooms and Bulletin Boards."

 New Directions for Teaching and Learning 91 (Fall 2002): 35.

-In the classroom version of the course, online discussions are replaced by classroom discussions and exercises.
+In the classroom and blended version of the course, online discussions are replaced by classroom discussions and exercises.
 A similar approach is applied to grading of classroom participation.

-Assignment, Quiz and Final Exam Short and long Answer, and Course Project Grading Rubric
+Assignment, Quiz and Final Exam Written Answer, and Course Project Grading Rubric

 Course assignments are designed to help the students use the course materials in a "real-world" fashion.
-Therefore the assignments are similar to the types of materials that would be needed if the student were managing an electronic health record deployment project at a healthcare provider.
-As a result, the assignments require a mix of submission types including PowerPoint presentations, Excel worksheets, memos, and essay-type answers.
+Therefore, the assignments are similar to the types of materials that would be needed if the student were managing an HIS or EHR deployment project at a healthcare provider.
+As a result, the assignments require a mix of submission types including PowerPoint presentations, Excel worksheets, memos, memos, and written answers.
 The course term project builds on the assignments by asking students to summarize, integrate and present material from the assignments.

 We are as objective as we can be in grading these materials.
-The assignments, course project, short-answer, and short essay questions in the quizzes and final exam, have specific learning objectives that reflect key parts of the materials.
+The assignments, course project, short-answer, and short essay questions in the quizzes and final exam have specific learning objectives that reflect key parts of the materials.
 Grading will be based on evaluation of the learning topics plus overall clarity and quality of the presentation.
 Each learning topic will have an assigned point weight and will be evaluated in four areas which have approximately equal weight plus clarity and quality of the work, which will have ten points.
 This approach is shown in the following table.

-Criteria Grading (1 to 100 Scale) 65-69 70-79 80-89 90-94 95-100 Understanding and depth of coverage of the material Lack of coverage or understanding of major relevant issues of the material Some understanding or coverage of major relevant material Good overall understanding and coverage of major relevant material Very good overall understanding and coverage of major relevant material, with some real additional depth Excellent, deep understanding and coverage of material both major and additional depth and its inter- relationships Application of the material to address specific problem(s) Little demonstration of how to use the material Some demonstration of how to use the material Good overall demonstration of how to use the material Very good overall understanding of using the material effectively Excellent, deep understanding of using the material in a highly effectiv manner Creativity & Innovativeness using the materials Little significant or reasonably backed Few creative an ideas or points-o reasonable & ar some analysis. of-view that are Very good creative and innovative ideas or points-of-view Outstanding creative and innovative ideas of points-of-view that creative or innovative points-of-view or ideas that are perceptive & are backed by strong analysis are perceptive & are backed by very strong analysis Specific Details Grading: Each sp ecific item will have a defined point value, typically from 2 to 3 points.
-Clarity and quality of the material Grading: Up to 10 Points
+Criteria Grading (1 to 100 Scale) 65-69 70-79 80-89 90-94 95-100 Understanding and depth of coverage of the material Lack of coverage or understanding of major relevant issues of the material Some understanding or coverage of major relevant material Good overall understanding and coverage of major relevant material Very good overall understanding and coverage of major relevant material, with some real additional depth Excellent, deep understanding and coverage of material both major and additional depth and its inter-relationships Application of the material to address specific problem(s) Little demonstration of how to use the material Some demonstration of how to use the material Good overall demonstration of how to use the material Very good overall understanding of using the material effectively Excellent, deep understanding of using the material in a highly effective manner Creativity & Innovativeness using the materials Little significant or reasonably backed creative or innovative points- of-view or ideas Few creative and innovative ideas or points-of-view that are reasonable & are backed by some analysis.
+Very good creative and innovative ideas or points-of-view that are perceptive & are backed by strong analysis Outstanding creative and innovative ideas or points-of-view that are perceptive & are backed by very strong analysis Specific Details Grading: Each specific item will have a defined point value, typically from 2 to 3 points.
+Clarity and quality of the material Grading: Up to 10 Po ints